blizzhackers/NipSharp/README.md

   * Genuinely invalid aliases `claws` instead of `claw`, etc.
 * `me` syntax.
 Support could be added by allowing to pass in additional values.
 * `[tier]` and `[merctier]`.
 They are parsed, but always evaluate to true, as I am not sure how they are supposed to be used in the context of a pickit.

+### Debugging

+ANTLR v4 plugin for IntelliJ was great helping why expressions do not parse properly or where the grammar was wrong.